High-tech wound-care company Aroa releases first product in own backyard

 "The longer something's open, the more things are going wrong," Wards says.
 "So the quicker you can heal it, the better.
 And the problem now is people are old.
 They're obese; diabetic, they just don't heal very well."

 Aroa has competitors.
 But has Ward pitches them, its products have two differentiators.
-One is that they're around 95 per cent natural product (around 5 per cent synthetics is required for strengthening).
-Endorm is naturally subsumed by the body's own tissue after it's done its job (something that will reassure people who have read horror stories about lingering surgical mesh).
+One is that they're an all-natural product (at least across most of its range; some products use around 5 per cent synthetics for strengthening).
+Endoform is naturally subsumed by the body's own tissue after it's done its job (something that will reassure people who have read horror stories about lingering surgical mesh).

 The other is low pricing.
 A small square of Endoform costs US$10.
 More advanced products for hernias and breast reconstruction cost in the region of US$3000 to US$9000 per sheet - which Ward says is still relatively low-cost next to alternatives.